Last update 13-04-2026

 • whether the bankruptcy is voluntary or involuntary;

-• appointment of receivers;
+• the appointment of bankruptcy receivers;

 The order declaring the bankruptcy must be published